Carbon data rights certificate validation and registration

 More information about Fees and Fee Structure.

-The Operating Companies validates all certificates in the order they have been created in the BUC Registry.
+The Operating Companies validates all carbon data rights certificates (CDRCs) in the order in which they have been applied for in the BUC Registry.

 To help us validate certificates, we use:

 Keep a record of your supporting documentation.
-We may request it for auditing or compliance activities.
+We may request it for compliance activities.

-If you have provided incorrect information and need to request the certificates to be failed in the BUC Registry before they are validated, please contact the Operating Companies as soon as possible.
+If you have provided incorrect information and need to request that the certificates be failed in the BUC Registry before they are validated, please contact the Operating Companies as soon as possible.

-All certificates created in the BUC Registry are audited.
-If there are duplicates or errors this can slow down the Operating Companies's administrative processes, including the time taken to validate correctly created certificates.
+All certificates applied for in the BUC Registry are subject to evaluation.
+If there are duplicates or errors, this may slow down the Operating Companies’ administrative processes, including the time taken to validate correctly applied-for certificates.

 Certificate validation